AleksandarMicovic/aleks.rs.old/blog/2014-08-01-Hello-World.md

 See how deep the rabbit hole goes?
 My poor mind.

 Here is a whirlwind overview of my setup.
 If you're in bed with static site generation, there is nothing new here.
-After the overview, I'll show you how I tackled localization on my blog.
+I'm also going to show you how I tackled localization on my blog.

 ### Setup